oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/Compare_And_Drift_Demo_Image_12.png " ")

-11. In the drift definition details page, provide a unique name for the drift definition.
+11. On the drift definition details page, provide a unique name for the drift definition.

   ![](images/Compare_And_Drift_Demo_Image_13.png " ")